CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/140321/Form/Request_x01.md

 9.Ti=RFA Information

-9.1.Ti=A. Issuing Office
+9.1.Ti=Issuing Office

 9.1.sec=Commonwealth of Massachusetts<br>Executive Office of Health and Human Services Office of Medicaid<br>One Ashburton Place, 11 floor<br>Boston, MA 02108

-9.2.Ti=B. Comm-PASS Transition to COMMBUYS eProcurement System
+9.2.Ti=Comm-PASS Transition to COMMBUYS eProcurement System

 9.2.1.sec=The Commonwealth Procurement Access & Solicitation System (Comm-PASS), in use since 2004, is being retired and replaced by a new eProcurement system known as COMMBUYS.
 In order for data to migrate from Comm-PASS to COMMBUYS the Operational Services Division (OSD) has identified a transition period during which no new solicitations or updates to existing solicitations and contracts will be able to be published by agency staff on Comm-PASS.
 This transition period is tentatively scheduled for February 28, 2014 – March 23, 2014.
 During the transition period any information that EHS would normally post to Comm-PASS will be posted to the following website: http://www.mass.gov/eohhs/comm-pass.